 British Council “LearnEnglish” websites

 If you go to “Study break/ Graded Reading” on the Teens site, you can find many interesting short stories.
 Each story is written at three levels, so you can read the easy one first, then the same story at the ‘intermediate’ level, and then at the ‘advanced’ level.
 You can learn a lot of new vocabulary while enjoying the stories.
+On the adult site, General English/Stories has 17 interesting stories of less than 1000 words each.

 This site offers information at three levels, Beginning, Intermediate and Advanced.
 The are news stories with both video and text for you to read.
 Click on “Video” to see a list of the daily news topics.
 “Audio” isn’t just sound!
 There are stories from famous American authors with the full text in addition to the audio, so there is lot’s here for both reading and listening practice!